 - Keep the mouth closed so that all breathing takes place through the nose.
 The teeth join naturally as a result of the chin being held in.
 The tongue is held against the roof of the mouth to prevent saliva from filling up the mouth.

 Working with Breath

-After posture is assumed, we begin our practice by counting the breath.
+- We begin our practice by counting the breath.
 Count each exhalation.
 Begin counting up to the number ten and then begin again.
 Do not force your breath or try to control it.
-Just breath naturally from the hara.
 The only agreement you make with yourself in this process is that if your mind begins to wander or if you become aware that you are chasing thoughts, you will look at the thought, acknowledge it and consciously let it go and start counting again at one.
 The counting is feedback, letting you know when your mind has drifted.
 You are not trying to stop thinking, you are allowing thoughts to rise and fall away naturally.
 As you relax into what is, the mind will naturally settle down.
 Whether you can count to ten or not is not important.
 Just be present to what is happening.